Written by Tomas Meskauskas

 Remove SmileBox Toolbar from Internet Explorer:

-Click "Tools" (or gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for SmileBox Toolbar related entries (SmileBox EN Toolbar, SmileBox EN Toolbar, Web Assistant) and disable them.

 Remove SmileBox Toolbar from Google Chrome: